 In a world filled with instant coffee, instant credit, instant online checkout, and 24/7 news on 247 channels, we have come dangerously close to losing touch with reality and believing we have access to instant life.

-Life is not a clickable link
+Life is not easy

 Starting out with any new endeavor, growth takes time.